-Can NRI hold a Demat account in India?
+Can NRI open a Demat account in India?

 Similar to resident Indians, Non-Resident Indians or NRIs can hold a Demat account in India to trade in equity.
 You need to adhere to the rules of the Foreign Exchange Management Act (FEMA) to open a Demat account for NRI in India.
 NRIs need to get Portfolio Investment Scheme (PIS) licences from a designated bank to operate a demat account for investing in the Indian market.
 Demat accounts are maintained by a depository company.